victronenergy/venus-influx-loader/README.md

   -h, --help                display help for command
 ```

-For production use, once the system is configured `--disable-admin-api` can be used to run the `venus-grafana-server` headless.
+For production use, once the system is configured `--disable-admin-api` can be used to run the `venus-influx-loader` headless.

 ### Venus UPNP Browser

-Venus Grafana Server contains built in mechanism to discover Venus devices running on the same network via UPNP, that is enabled by default.
+Venus Influx Loader contains built in mechanism to discover Venus devices running on the same network via UPNP, that is enabled by default.

-In cases where `venus-grafana-server` may not have access to local network UPNP, such as when it runs in isolated docker network, or in docker bridge mode, `venus-upnp-browser` can be used to discover Venus devices over UPNP.
+In cases where `venus-influx-loader` may not have access to local network UPNP, such as when it runs in isolated docker network, or in docker bridge mode, `venus-upnp-browser` can be used to discover Venus devices over UPNP.

 The reason behind spliting these two functionalities among two binaries is:

   - Docker container running in host networking mode can not expose ports under Docker Desktop for Mac and Windows (https://github.com/docker/for-mac/issues/6185).
-So `venus-grafana-server` running in `host` networking mode can access UPNP, but will not get access to port `8088` to enable Admin UI.
+So `venus-influx-loader` running in `host` networking mode can access UPNP, but will not get access to port `8088` to enable Admin UI.
   - Docker container running in bridge networking mode does not support UPNP.
-So `venus-grafana-server` running in `bridge` networking mode will properly map port 8088 for Admin UI, but will not have access to UPNP.
+So `venus-influx-loader` running in `bridge` networking mode will properly map port 8088 for Admin UI, but will not have access to UPNP.
   - Docker container running in isolated networking mode can expose port `8088`, but does not have access to UPNP.

-To workaround the limitations, `venus-upnp-browser` actually runs in docker host mode network - having access to both local area UPNP, as well as `venus-grafana-server` admin port exposed via docker, `venus-upnp-browser` communicates discovered Venus devices and diagnostic information to `venus-grafana-server` via `--discovery-api`.
+To workaround the limitations, `venus-upnp-browser` actually runs in docker host mode network - having access to both local area UPNP, as well as `venus-influx-loader` admin port exposed via docker, `venus-upnp-browser` communicates discovered Venus devices and diagnostic information to `venus-influx-loader` via `--discovery-api`.

 Note: `host` and `bridge` network mode work properly only on Linux.
 UPNP does not work in Docker Desktop for Mac at all.